vanviegen/warpsocket/README.md

 ### subscribe · function

 Subscribes a WebSocket connection to a channel.
+Multiple subscriptions to the same channel by the same connection are allowed and are reference-counted - the connection will continue receiving messages until it has unsubscribed the same number of times.

 **Signature:** `(socketId: number, channelName: string | ArrayBuffer | Uint8Array<ArrayBufferLike>) => boolean`